Geexirooz/elk-suri/README.md

 ## TODOs
 1. Beats user has superuser access which needs to be downgraded (required for indexing and dashboard setup for now).
-2. Suricata container is slows on startup due to rules update, it should be done less aggresively.
+2. Suricata container is slow on startup due to rules update, it should be done less aggresively.

 ## License